vippsas/vipps-developers/newsletters/2022-11-newsletter.md

 ## Specify amounts in øre without decimals

+Vipps requires amounts to be specified in øre, without decimals:

+"Amounts are specified in minor units.
+For Norwegian kroner (NOK) that means 1 kr = 100 øre.
+Example: 499 kr = 49900 øre."

-The eCom API has always required amounts to be specified in øre, without decimals.
-Se see that some attempts at specifying payments with amounts that end in `.0000001`.
+We still see that some attempts at specifying payments with amounts that end in `.0000001`.

 API requests til incorrect amounts will fail: Both initiate, capture and refund.